-Knee Cartilage Injury Diagnosis & Treatment in Lafayette, LA
+Knee Cartilage Injury Diagnosis and Treatment in Lafayette, LA

 Do you have knee pain that is affecting your ability to walk or perform other daily activities?
 If so, you may have a knee cartilage injury.
 This type of damage, which is very common, can occur suddenly through direct trauma or develop gradually through ongoing wear and tear.

-What Is Cartilage & How Does It Become Damaged?
+What Is Cartilage and How Does It Become Damaged?

 Cartilage is a tough but flexible connective tissue that covers the ends of the bones in a joint.
 Serving as a soft cushion, cartilage allows the bones to glide smoothly against each other during movement.
 Although knee cartilage is firm and strong, it can become damaged in several ways.
 In addition to inflammation caused by wear-and-tear arthritis (osteoarthritis), cartilage damage can result from a direct blow or a forceful twist of the knee.